-Its name is forever linked to European prehistory for a discovery of early Iron Age remains, which became the type site for the Halstatt culture.
+Its name is forever linked to European prehistory for the discovery of late Bronze Age and early Iron Age remains, which became the type site for the Halstatt culture.
 In addition to the salt mining town of Hallstatt, the landscape also includes the Halstätter Lake, the Dachstein massif, the town of Obertraun and the surrounding areas.

-Map of Hallstatt-Dachstein
+Map of Hallstatt-DachsteinLoad map

 On an organized trip to Salzburg, the tour had a surprise stop at this UNESCO site while the bus driver took a break.
 It was completely gorgeous-we saw a cold December mountain lake.
 I didn't get to spend too much time (only 30 minutes) but what I saw was really wonderful.